- Fernando Alonso

 |17||United States||Austin||November 2||Williams (FW36)||4||12||4|

 |19||Abu Dhabi||Yas Marina||November 23||Williams (FW36)||2||36||4|

 |First race||Australian Grand Prix||Albert Park||March 3, 2002||Race results|

-Felipe Massa divides opinion in the F1 paddock, but his loyalty to Ferrari and a strong finish to 2012 has ensured he will remain on the grid in 2013.
+Felipe Massa divides opinion in the F1 paddock, but after his loyalty to Ferrari and a strong finish to 2012 ensured he will remain on the grid in 2013, it will be his last with the Scuderia.
 His start to the 2012 season was abysmal, but he turned it around and by the end of the year was beginning to look like the Massa of 2008, who so nearly took the world title.